mozilla/wpt-sync/README.md

 We're _somewhat_ following [mozilla-services' Dockerflow](https://github.com/mozilla-services/Dockerflow).

-If you are on MacOS and have brew installed you can do
+If you are on macOS and have brew installed you can do

 ```
 brew cask install docker